mit-crpg/OpenMOC/docs/source/usersguide/input.rst

    |   :align: right                                        |   :align: left                                         |
    +--------------------------------------------------------+--------------------------------------------------------+

+As seen in the figure above, the sector divisions start along the plane :math:`\pi/4` radians clockwise of the horizontal plane.
 The user may wish to capture gradients in the moderator by adding rings in the moderator.
 The following code snippet repeats the scenario above, but with 2 rings in the moderator.

 .. code-block:: python